Merancas Campus (formerly North Campus) was the ﬁrst area campus of Central Piedmont.

-The Public Safety Building, funded with local bond money, is the result of a collaborative effort that included area law enforcement professionals, community college leaders and relevant public groups.
-Groundbreaking ceremonies were held in October, 1995 and the Public Safety Building was occupied in December 1996.
+The Public Safety Building, funded with local bond money, results from a collaborative effort involving area law enforcement professionals, community college leaders, and relevant public groups.
+Groundbreaking ceremonies were held in October 1995, and the Public Safety Building was occupied in December 1996.
 On November 3, 2000, this building became the Claudia Watkins Belk Center for Justice (CJ), named after one of Charlotte’s most prestigious and prominent citizens.

 The Transport Systems Technology Building (TS), occupied in the fall of 2006, was funded by a state bond referendum.
-The TS Building houses the Automotive Technology, Autobody Repair and Heavy Equipment Technology programs, as well as a variety of other general education classes and instructors’ offices.
+The TS Building houses the Automotive Technology, Autobody Repair, and Heavy Equipment Technology programs and a variety of other general education classes and instructors’ offices.

 High Schools Near the Campus

 High schools near Merancas Campus are North Mecklenburg, Hopewell, Lake Norman Charter, Hough and Mallard Creek.